YazdanHaghi/Crypto-Bubbles/README.md

 **Crypto Bubbles**

-This code visualizes cryptocurrency data using D3.js, focusing on market capitalization, volume, price, and circulating supply.
+This code visualizes cryptocurrency data using D3.js, focusing on 24h change.
 The data is displayed in a dynamic circle pack layout, with circles representing cryptocurrencies and their sizes proportional to the chosen variable.

 **Features:**